≡ Menu

 Summing Up: The Best Flea and Tick Treatments for Cats

-Cats like to stay in dark, small spaces, which are usually are infested with fleas and ticks.
+Fleas bring a lot of diseases with them and feed on your cat’s blood supply.
+Cats like to stay in dark, small spaces, usually infested with fleas and ticks.
 So, it is essential to keep your kitty protected at all times.
 Fleas and ticks can be painful and irritating.
+They can cause Lyme disease and tapeworm!

 There are a lot of treatment and prevention options available to choose from on the market.
-However, make sure to consult your vet before getting anything as some products may not agree with your cat and cause allergic reactions.
+However, consult your vet before getting anything, as some products may not agree with your cat and cause allergic reactions.
+Another thing you should look into is side effects.
+Make sure that the treatment option of your choice doesn’t have any aversive side effects that may hurt your kitty.

 Did you find the right tick and flea treatment for your cat?
 Let us know in the comments.